Does a Divorce Petition Expire in Texas?

 One person (the Petitioner) starts the divorce process by filling out, signing, and filing the Original Petition for Divorce document.

-You'll pay a filing fee when you file your Original Petition for Divorce.
+If you are the Petitioner, you'll pay a filing fee when you file your Original Petition for Divorce.
 The clerk will stamp your paperwork, give you a case number, and log your request into the state's legal system.
 In some courthouses, you're given a divorce hearing date when you file your documents.

 What factors can make a divorce petition expire?